 - Quiet Hours.
 In this large residential building, it is important that we all remain sensitive to each other's right to peaceful existence.
 Even outside official quiet hours, if noise from your apartment is disturbing your neighbors, it is too loud.
 If a neighbor's activity is disruptive, please discuss it politely with that person.
-In persistent cases, please contact your RA or GA or the RA or GA on duty.
+In persistent cases, please contact your RA or the RA on duty.
 House-wide quiet hours apply: Sunday through Thursday from 11pm to 9am; and Friday and Saturday from 1am to 9am.

 - Solicitation/tabling.
 Leafleting and the selling of items by organizations other than Rodin House is strictly prohibited in the House.
 Individuals, groups, or businesses who violate this policy will be heavily fined.
-Consult the House Dean for assistance with your marketing needs and/or requests for tabling.
+Consult the House Director for assistance with your marketing needs and/or requests for tabling.
 Outside groups will need to partner directly with an existing group in Rodin House in order to table.

 - Sports Activities.
 Do not play sports of any type (including but not limited to skate-boarding, roller-blading, water fights, etc.), or bounce, throw, or roll a ball of any type in corridors, lounges, lobby, etc. Hurled objects hitting the smoke detectors can cause false fire alarms and/or injury to residents.

 - Thrown Objects.
 Do not throw or drop any objects of any sort out of a window for any reason.

 - Unauthorized transfer of furniture.
 Do not move any furniture from the floors, Rooftop Lounge, or any other common space to personal rooms for any reason (and vice versa).